isaacnmm/pestpolicy-hugo2XX/content/posts/the-complete-guide-to-caring-for-a-cobalt-blue-tarantula/index.md

 ##  **How to Safeguard the Cobalt Blue Tarantula**

-The best way to keep a Cobalt blue tarantula secure is to learn everything there is to know about them before obtaining one as a pet, and there is a lot to learn. - Learn as much as you can about the[animal's behavior in the wild](https://pestpolicy.com/is-wall-gecko-poisonous-if-eaten/)and in captivity.
+The best way to keep a Cobalt blue tarantula secure is to learn everything there is to know about them before obtaining one as a pet, and there is a lot to learn. - Learn as much as you can about the[animal's behavior in the wild](https://pestpolicy.com/is-wall-gecko-poisonous-if-eaten/)andin captivity.
 Then you will want to make sure your tarantula comes from a trustworthy breeder.
 Do not get one that has just been caught in the wild.

 Then, to ensure that the tarantula's surroundings are to its liking, make sure you have a large enough glass tank with a secure top.
 Other pets, big or tiny, should be kept away from your tarantula.